Welshy92/rescue-the-royalty/docs/testing.md

 * Slash button was calling all attack functions.
 Other attacks were calling none.
 Corrected event listeners.
 (Thank you Mr.Bim!)

+* Victory condition not being detected when enemy hp reaches 0 due to missing ".innerHTML" on the "getElementByID".

 ### **Known Bugs**

 Enemy and Player HP bars do not show.
 Div size is showing as 0x0 on page despite dev tools stating differently.